UM-PEPL/HallThruster.jl/docs/src/run.md

 Here, indexing by `[:ui, 2]` means we want the velocity for doubly-charged ions.
 We could similarly index by `[:ni, 1]` for the density of singly-charged ions.

-The parameters that support this sort of indexing are:
+A list of parameters that support this sort of indexing can be found by calling HallThruster.saved_fields().
+A few of these are:

 - `B`: Magnetic field strength in Tesla
 - `ωce`: Cyclotron frequency in Hz